2017 CLASSIC FIGHTERS AIRSHOW

-We've had some wonderfully memorable displays by the RNZAF over the years, not the least of which was the farewell Skyhawk display at our Easter 2001 show, but perhaps the best remembered was the remarkable twilight display by the Red Checkers at our very first Friday night 'Twilight Extreme' show, that performance under a stunning sunset glow is still being talked about today.
-This year we are hoping for a broad range of aircraft from the RNZAF but most notably, we should be seeing four different types of military helicopter put through their paces.
-It is always a bit of a lottery with the Air Force as tasking could call their manpower and machines away at any time, but they have assured us that this is their priority event for 2013, so we're looking forward to see what they provide!!
+We've had some wonderfully memorable displays by the RNZAF over the years, not the least of which was the farewell Skyhawk display at our Easter 2001 show but perhaps what is best remembered was the remarkable twilight display by the Red Checkers at our very first 'Twilight Extreme' show, that performance under a stunning sunset glow is still talked about today.
+This year we are hoping for a broad range of aircraft from the RNZAF including helicopters, transport aircraft and hopefully, the T-6 Texan formation display team.
+It's always a bit of a lottery with the air force as tasking could call their manpower and machines away at any time, but we're confident they'll do their best to have a strong presence at this event!

 BUT WAIT, THERE'S MORE.....

 Not all of our show revolves around the world wars and we're planning to display some significant aircraft from other eras as we always do.
 These will include some precision formation displays, some heart-stopping aerobatics performances, and the STOL flying demonstration that we ran in 2013 and again in 2015 which proved so popular it has been picked up by other shows.
 And then you're going to see some very classy vintage machines that have not been seen at any other shows once again giving credence to that catch-phrase, 'Only at Omaka'!

 Come back an visit this site from time to time to see the updates!